Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 \begin{proof}[Proof sketch] The CAN rule has the following form:

 We show how to eliminate one application of the CAN rule.
-Namely, we prove that if the premise $G \sep \vdash \Gamma, \vec{s}.A , \vec{r}.\negF{A}$ has a CAN--free derivation then the conclusion $G \sep \vdash \Gamma$ also has a CAN--free derivation.
-This of course implies the statement of the CAN--elimination theorem by using a simple inductive argument on the number of CAN's applications in a derivation.
+Namely, we prove that if the premise $G \sep \vdash \Gamma, \vec{s}.A , \vec{r}.\negF{A}$ has a CAN-free derivation then the conclusion $G \sep \vdash \Gamma$ also has a CAN-free derivation.
+This of course implies the statement of the CAN-elimination theorem by using a simple inductive argument on the number of CAN's applications in a derivation.

+As a preliminary step, we first invoke the M-elimination Theorem~\ref{thm:modal_free_m_elim} on the derivation of $G \sep \vdash \Gamma, \vec{s}.A , \vec{r}.\negF{A}$ to remove possible occurrences of the M rule.
+In other words, we can assume that the derivation of $G \sep \vdash \Gamma, \vec{s}.A , \vec{r}.\negF{A}$ does not contain applications of the M rule.
+This is important since the M rule is problematic to deal with in our inductive proof because its two premises can generally break the symmetry between the weights of $A$ and $\negF{A}$ in the hypersequent.
+For instance, the induction hypothesis could not be used on the premises of the following instance of the M rule since the condition $\sum\vec{r} = \sum \vec{s}$ is not satisfied in either of the two premises: